Seeming Presidential At Last, Trump Tries to Balance His Political Elements

 These words early in the speech quickly confirmed the expectation of a softened tone and more inclusive mood.
 The White House communications staff had promised a speech far more upbeat than any he has delivered in his campaign or in the months since Election Day.
 The contrast with his "American carnage" jeremiad on Inauguration Day was unmistakable and clearly intentional.

-The success of the Big Speech strategy seemed immediately apparent.
+The success of the big speech strategy seemed immediately apparent.
 Media coverage was largely positive, even laudatory.
 Snap polls showed big majorities found the speech optimistic and uplifting.
 The president's approval rating, which had been at historic lows for a president in his first month in office, is expected to pop back up in the next few soundings.

 Still, the new president is nothing if not unpredictable.
 In fact, being unpredictable was a trait mentioned often by candidate Trump, indicating that previous presidents and others negotiating for U.S. interests were too easy to read and counter.